TheBlackDude/photo_voting_api/README.rst

 5. unit testing APIs

 There is an `ionic <https://github.com/TheBlackDude/photo_voting_client/>`__ application to test it with.
-Go to the `repo <https://github.com/TheBlackDude/photo_voting_client/>` to see how to configure it.
+Go to the `repo <https://github.com/TheBlackDude/photo_voting_client/>`__ to see how to configure it.

 Setup
 =====

 No local setup should be needed apart from:

 - `docker <https://docs.docker.com/engine/installation/>`__
 - `docker-compose <https://docs.docker.com/compose/>`__

-creating a .env file with the following Environment variables.
+create a .env file with the following Environment variables.

 .. code:: bash
     DEBUG=whatever